How to reform the oil industry from within

-After an epic summer of hurricanes, heat waves, floods, and fire, climate change has never seemed more alarmingly real, at least to the roughly 1 in 3 Americans directly affected by it.
-By early July this year, we already had eight climate-related disasters with economic losses of $1 billion or more, together claiming at least 331 lives.
+After an epic summer of hurricanes, heat waves, floods, and fire, climate change has never seemed more alarmingly real, at least to the roughly one in three Americans directly affected by it.
+By early July, we already had eight climate-related disasters with economic losses of $1 billion or more, together claiming at least 331 lives.

 Mark van Baal saw this all coming.
-A one-time salesman of refrigeration systems in Europe, he became a journalist because he was “fed up with not doing something socially responsible.”
-Inspired by Al Gore’s An Inconvenient Truth in 2006, he zeroed in on climate change, and came to see the fossil fuel industry as a key culprit.
+A one-time seller of refrigeration systems in Europe, he became a journalist because he was “fed up with not doing something socially responsible.”
+Inspired by Al Gore’s An Inconvenient Truth, he zeroed in on climate change and came to see the fossil fuel industry as a key culprit.
 But after 10 years of journalism, he was frustrated by the limitations of writing about the need for change.
 “I came to the conclusion that Shell does not listen to journalists, nor to activist groups, nor to governments,” van Baal wrote.
 “The only ones who can convince Shell to choose another course are its shareholders.”
 So he shifted from journalism to advocacy.

 The 20 largest firms, responsible for one-third of all carbon emissions—and decades of denialist propaganda—have long resisted efforts to overhaul their business.
-Reasoning that the success of the Paris Agreement hinges on the compliance of Big Oil, van Baal set out to force that compliance.
+Reasoning that the success of the Paris agreement hinges on the compliance of Big Oil, van Baal set out to force that compliance.
 In 2015, he started Follow This, an organization that orchestrates shareholder rebellions against publicly held fossil-fuel companies in the hope of bringing recalcitrant executives to heel.

 Here’s how it works: van Baal’s organization facilitates small purchases of stock in a given oil company by individual investors.
 Once those investors accumulate enough shares (for Shell, the minimum was 5 million euros worth), they gain the ability to introduce a resolution to the board of directors, which Follow This does on their behalf.
-The resolutions demand that companies pledge to make their operations compatible with the Paris Agreement.
-This forces the board to take a formal position on the matter, and requires voting shareholders to make an active choice.
+The resolutions demand that companies pledge to make their operations compatible with the Paris agreement.
+This forces the board to take a formal position on the matter and requires voting shareholders to make an active choice.

 The group’s first target, in 2016, was Shell, only 3 percent of whose shareholders supported its climate-friendly resolution.
 (CEO Ben van Beurden had advised them to vote against.)
-When the resolution was re-introduced a year later, the vote tally in favor rose to 6 percent, and 7 percent abstained—a signal, van Baal says, that they disagreed with the board.
+When the resolution was reintroduced a year later, the vote tally in favor rose to 6 percent, and 7 percent abstained—a signal, Van Baal says, that they disagreed with the board.
 That same year, Shell announced it would cut its emissions in half by 2050.
-The company didn’t promise any immediate action, van Baal points out, but its announcement signaled a shift in the conversation.
+The company didn’t promise any immediate action, Van Baal points out, but its announcement signaled a shift in the conversation.

 Today, Follow This boasts thousands of “green shareholders” who have introduced shareholder resolutions to squeeze the leaders of 12 different oil and gas companies.
 As a result, the group reports, Shell, Equinor, and BP all have set climate targets, and climate resolutions have received majority votes at ConocoPhillips, Phillips66, and Chevron.
-So I reached out to van Baal to ask what the changes will mean for Big Oil.
-His responses were edited for length and clarity.
+So I reached out to Van Baal to ask what the changes will mean for Big Oil.
+His responses have been edited for length and clarity.

 Talk a little bit about the progress of your organization.